 Spring is here and daylight saving time is around the corner.

-At 2am on the 28th of march, you will move your clocks to 3am.
+In Europe, at 2am on the 26th of march, 2022, you will move your clocks to 3am.
 We will artificially lose 1 hour of sleep.

 Here are basically 2 ways to transition to spring time:

-First method: Act like it’s a normal day on Sunday and move your clocks to the new time when going to bed.
+First method: Act like it’s a normal day on Sunday morning and move your clocks to the new time when going to bed on Saturday evening.
 This is the easiest way.
 Then, just follow your daily routine according to the new clock, everything will just be pushed by 1 hour.

 Second method: Split the difference, is more gentle and may be more appropriate for smaller children.
 You will then split the difference.
 For example if your child usually goes to bed at 7pm, put her to bed at 7.30pm (NEW time, or “artificially” 6.30pm winter time) for a few days, then switch back to the previous bedtime (7pm).
 You can also try bedtime à 7.30pm for a few days, then 7.15pm for a few days, then back to 7pm.